Detection and characterization of targets in complex media using fingerprint matrices

+{Even if the} response of {an elastic target} may be spectrally and spatially quite complex~\cite{Thomas1994,Prada1998,Aubry2006,Robert2009,Gespa1987}, all these features can be adequately captured by measuring the target's reflection matrix \short{$\mathbf{R}_0$ in free space (Methods, Extended Data Fig.~\ref{free})} {and leveraged by the \short{scattering-invariant} operator \short{$\mathbf{\Gamma} = \mathbf{R} \times \alex{\mathbf{R}_0}^{\dagger}$}}.

-Figure~\ref{free} thus shows that each \rev{of the two metal} \rev{sphere}s gives rise to a scattered wave-field displaying a large number of spatio-temporal degrees-of-freedom (d.o.f).
-The idea is now to smartly exploit \rev{these signatures} to detect and localize each target even in presence of a strong multiple scattering fog. \rev{To do so, we start from the scattering-invariant operator in reflection, $\mathbf{\Gamma} = \mathbf{R} \times \alex{\mathbf{R}_0}^{\dagger}$, discussed above.
-Rather than inspecting individual eigenstates and eigenvalues of $\mathbf{\Gamma}$, however, we quantify the correlation signatures through the trace of this matrix, integrated over \corr{the} entire recorded frequency interval and properly normalized:}
+Rather than inspecting individual eigenstates and eigenvalues of $\mathbf{\Gamma}$, however, we quantify the correlation signatures through the trace of this matrix, integrated over {the} entire recorded frequency interval and properly normalized:

-where the symbol $||\cdot ||_F$ stands for the \rev{Frobenius} norm. \rev{The likelihood index $\alex{\gamma}(\mathbf{q})$ for the target to be in state $\mathbf{q}$, involves an emulated target fingerprint matrix \alex{$\mathbf{R}_0(\mathbf{q})$}, where $\mathbf{q}$ accounts for the target state such as, for instance, the target's position $\mathbf{r}$, size, shape or any other parameter that has an influence on the target's response.}
+where the symbol $||\cdot ||_F$ stands for the {Frobenius} norm. {The likelihood index $\alex{\gamma}(\mathbf{q})$ for the target to be in state $\mathbf{q}$, involves an emulated target fingerprint matrix \alex{$\mathbf{R}_0(\mathbf{q})$}, where $\mathbf{q}$ accounts for the target state such as, for instance, the target's position $\mathbf{r}$, size, shape or any other parameter that has an influence on the target's response.}

-\rev{The question relevant to the practical implementation of this approach} is now the construction of \rev{the} fingerprint operator.
-The most direct \rev{way of doing it} is to consider the free space reflection matrix \rev{$\mathbf{R}_0(\mathbf{r}_0)$} shown in Fig.~\ref{free} and \rev{to} emulate a \rev{fingerprint matrix} $\mathbf{R}_0(\alex{\mathbf{r}})$ by a virtual shift of the target from the initial position $\mathbf{r}_0$ to any point $\mathbf{r}$ through simple matrix operations (Methods).
+{The question relevant to the practical implementation of this approach} is now the construction of {the} fingerprint operator.
+The most direct {way of doing it} is to consider the free space reflection matrix {$\mathbf{R}_0(\mathbf{r}_0)$} shown in Extended Data Fig.~\ref{free} and {to} emulate a {fingerprint matrix} $\mathbf{R}_0(\alex{\mathbf{r}})$ by a virtual shift of the target from the initial position $\mathbf{r}_0$ to any point $\mathbf{r}$ through simple matrix operations (Methods).
 A first validation of Eq.~\ref{eq P} can be performed by applying it to the free-space reflection matrix such that $\mathbf{R}=\mathbf{R}_0\alex{(\mathbf{r}_0)}$.
-The result is displayed in Fig.~\ref{free}f.
-The comparison with the confocal image displayed Fig.~\ref{free}e highlights the benefit of the proposed approach.
-All the energy \corr{radiated by the elastic} \rev{sphere} that was initially dispersed in time and space on the diagonal and off-diagonal coefficients of the focused $\mathbf{R}-$matrix is now concentrated onto a single pixel of the image.
+The result is displayed in Extended Data Fig.~\ref{free}f.
+The comparison with the confocal image displayed in Extended Data Fig.~\ref{free}e highlights the benefit of the proposed approach.
+All the energy {radiated by the elastic} {sphere} that was initially dispersed in time and space on the diagonal and off-diagonal coefficients of the focused $\mathbf{R}-$matrix is now concentrated onto a single pixel of the image.